Admissions and Transfer Center

 Undergraduate applicants are first approved for admission to the university.
 It is then the student’s responsibility to apply to the academic department in which he/she wishes to major, to the Daniel L. Goodwin College of Education if pursuing a teacher education program, and to the College of Business and Management if pursuing a business degree.
 Students who are readmitted to the University must re-declare their major(s) and minor(s).

 The University requires all undergraduate students to declare a major by the time they have earned a total of 45 credit hours.
-Students intending to major in business, education, graphic design, or social work can declare a “Pre-Major” until the program admission requirements to the College of Business and Management, Daniel L. Goodwin College of Education, or the Department of Social Work are met.
+Students intending to major in business, education, or graphic design can declare a “Pre-major” until the program admission requirements to the College of Business and Management, Daniel L. Goodwin College of Education, or the BFA program are met.